Packaged Units 101

 If you live in a southern part of the United States, you've probably seen a packaged air conditioner either on top of or next to a business or home without realizing it.

-In fact, for most people, HVAC equipment, and the language used to describe it, can be quite confusing.
+In fact, HVAC equipment and the language used to describe it can be quite confusing for most people.
 One of the most common questions we hear is, "What's a Packaged HVAC unit?"

 Image: Goodman Manufacturing